 Give Your Drop Ceilings a Lighting Makeover

-Since the 1950s, suspended ceilings, also called “dropped ceilings” and “false ceilings,” have been popular with businesses (and finished basements) of all types.
+Since the 1950s, suspended ceilings, also called “drop ceilings” or “false ceilings,” have been popular with businesses (and finished basements) of all types.
 They’re economical to install, they reduce heating and cooling costs, improve acoustics, and provide easy access for maintenance for mechanical, electrical, and plumbing.
-Just as the ceilings themselves have evolved over the years—toward greater environmental sustainability and increased energy efficiency—so too have lighting options for dropped ceilings.
+Just as the ceilings themselves have evolved over the years—toward greater environmental sustainability and increased energy efficiency—so have lighting options for suspended ceilings.

-As with the ceiling tiles themselves, these lighting changes have also improved aesthetics alongside efficiency.
+As with the ceiling tiles themselves, these lighting changes offer improved aesthetics as well as efficiency.
 With LED replacements, you can now get brighter light at higher CRI, even from your existing light fixtures.
 Or you can replace your fixtures entirely and take full advantage of the sleek designs and uniform light spread that LED suspended ceiling fixtures are able to offer.

 Which way should you go with your drop ceiling lighting makeover?
 Below we’ll explore retrofitting existing fixtures versus installing all-new ones.